ahi-dev/ahi-app-examples/Web/README.md

 }
 ```

-The above code requires that you add a `<TOKEN>` to the MultiScan set up.Please ensure that you have a valid MultiScan token prior to continuing.
-If you do not have a token please contact AHI via your primary contact to arrange.It also requires that you supply: `<userID>`, `<salt>`, and `<claims>`.
+The above code requires that you add a `<TOKEN>` to the MultiScan set up.
+Please ensure that you have a valid MultiScan token prior to continuing.
+If you do not have a token please contact AHI via your primary contact to arrange.
+It also requires that you supply: `<userID>`, `<salt>`, and `<claims>`.

 Details on the authorization requirements for these fields can be found [here](https://ref.advancedhumanimaging.io/js/ahi/AHIMultiScan.html#userAuthorize).